There’s a famous quote by Hippocrates that underpins today’s article.

 There are different types of oral cancer and the most common type is “squamous cell carcinoma.”
 Others include verrucous, salivary gland, and the lymphoma type.
 Just FYI, there are many types of benign, relatively harmless mouth cysts and tumors.
 These typically get surgically removed or treated with medications.
 If not treated, some of the benign oral problems can turn into cancer and over time invade other parts of the body, this is termed metastasis.
 Early detection is critical and I don’t mean to worry you because most oral cancers are treatable if caught early.

-Bitter melon was found to be useful in another brand-new STUDY published on October 21, 2019.
+Bitter melon (which is a food) was found to be useful in another brand-new STUDY published on October 21, 2019.
 The journal is called Cell Communication and Signaling.

 This study was on human cells because the researchers already proved that bitter melon helped mouse.
 So, they wanted to evaluate its effect on real tissue from people with oral cancer.
 More specifically they wanted to see how key metabolic pathways responded to bitter melon.
 Did they shut down?
 Did they go into over-time?
 Did the human cells respond in a good way?
 Yes, they did! 😮

 The researchers specifically wanted to know how bitter melon would perform on two different pathways involved in cancer and metastasis:

 1. Glycolysis – This pathway is the process in which one glucose molecule breaks down to form two molecules of pyruvic acid (pyruvate) which is energy.
 It’s where you break down sugar from food into energy!
 It’s a pathway that occurs in animals, plants, and microorganisms.

 2. Lipogenesis – This pathway is the process of taking glucose or acetyl-CoA and converting it to triglycerides.
 Simply put it’s where you take energy and turn it into fat.